-Along with WRF, a three-dimensional variational data assimilation (3DVAR) system was developed based on MM5 3DVAR system (Barker et al. 2004a and b).
-Details of 3DVAR method are referred to Barker (2004a), Kalnay (2003), and Lorenc(1986).
+Mesoscale Model (MM5) 3DVAR system (Barker et al. 2004a,b).
+Details of the 3DVAR method are provided in Barker et al. (2004a), Kalnay (2003), and Lorenc (1986).

-For the experiments in this study, model physics options include the Betts-Miller-Janjic cumulus parameterization (Betts and Miller 1986), Ferrier microphysics scheme, Yonsei University (YSU) planetary boundary layer parameterization (Skamarock et al. 2005; Hong and Pan 1996), and the Rapid Radiative Transfer Model (RRTM; Mlawer et al. 1997) longwave and

-Dudhia shortwave atmospheric radiation (Dudhia 1989) schemes.
-A two-way interactive, twolevel nested grid technique is employed to achieve the multi-scale forecast.
-The outer domain resolution has 27-km grid spacing and the inner domain resolution is 9-km.
-The model vertical structure is comprised of 31 σ levels with the top of the model set at 50 hPa, where $\sigma = (p_h - p{ht})/(p{hs} - p{ht})$ while p_h is the hydrostatic component of the pressure, and p{hs} and p{ht} refer to values of the pressure along the surface and top boundaries, respectively.
-The σ levels are placed close together in the low-levels (below 500hPa) and are relatively coarsely spaced above.
+For the experiments in this study, model physics options include the Betts-Miller-Janjić cumulus parameterization (Betts and Miller 1986), Ferrier microphysics scheme, Yonsei University (YSU) planetary boundary layer parameterization (Skamarock et al. 2005; Hong and Pan 1996), and the Rapid Radiative Transfer Model (RRTM; Mlawer et al. 1997) longwave and Dudhia shortwave atmospheric radiation (Dudhia 1989) schemes.
+A two-way interactive, two-level nested grid technique is employed to achieve the multiscale forecast.
+The outer domain resolution has 27-km grid spacing and the inner domain resolution is 9 km.
+The model vertical structure comprises 31 σ levels with the top of the model set at 50 hPa, where $\sigma = (p_h - p{ht})$ / $(p{hs} - p{ht})$, while p_h is the hydrostatic component of the pressure, and p{hs} and p{ht} refer to values of the pressure along the surface and top boundaries, respectively.
+The σ levels are placed close together in the low levels (below 500 hPa) and are relatively coarsely spaced above.
 The model domains are shown in Fig. 3, and Table 1 gives the dimensions, grid spacing, and time step for each domain.

-For the 3DVAR experiments, the background error covariance matrix B was estimated using the so-called "NMC" method (Parrish and Derber 1992; Wu et al. 2002; Barker 2004).
-The observational error covariance matrices $O{Quikscat}$, O{Goes} were treated as diagonal matrices with statistically determined variances of 25 m2s-2 and 40 m2s-2, respectively.
+For the 3DVAR experiments, the background error covariance matrix B was estimated using the so-called NMC [for the National Meteorological Center, now known as the National Centers for Environmental Prediction (NCEP)] method (Parrish and Derber 1992; Wu et al. 2002; Barker et al. 2004a).
+The observational error covariance matrices, O{Quikscat}, O{Goes}, were treated as diagonal matrices with statistically determined variances of 25 m2 s-2 and 40 m2 s-2, respectively.
 Routine quality control was conducted before the data assimilation.